-The entrance to the fort was through a passage next to the Old Dutch Hospital, which is well-preserved and showed the skills of the Portuguese, Dutch and the British, who used the facility.
-The hospital, too, is made from coral and limestone and its status questions modern-day construction.
+The entrance to the fort was through a passage next to the Old Dutch Hospital, which is well-preserved and showed the skills of the Portuguese, Dutch, and British, who used the facility.
+The hospital, too, is made from coral and limestone, and its status questions modern-day construction.

-The next eye-catching sight was the Pigeons Nest, which housed around two dozens of pigeons that were used to transport messages across islands, ships and the mainland.
+The next eye-catching sight was the Pigeons Nest, which housed around two dozen pigeons that were used to transport messages across islands, ships, and the mainland.
 It made me think about the facilities we enjoy today, where communication has become so easy with instant call and SMS facilities.

-Further in to the island was the Queen’s Tower, which was used as a navigation landmark by the Dutch.
-The guide pointed out that the tower was believed to be covered with a reflective surface, which could be seen a distance away from sea.
+Further into the island was the Queen’s Tower, which was used as a navigation landmark by the Dutch.
+The guide pointed out that the tower was believed to be covered with a reflective surface, which could be seen a distance away from the sea.

 Old stables and wild horses

-Passing the footprint, travelers arrive at the horse stables, used by Portuguese, Dutch and British to breed horses, which were then sold to passing vessels or transported to the mainland for use.
+Passing the footprint, travellers arrived at the horse stables, used by the Portuguese, Dutch, and British to breed horses, which were then sold to passing vessels or transported to the mainland for use.
 Although the building is not standing today, the pillars and walls remain, highlighting its function.

-Further into the island, travelers arrive to a ground of wild horses, bigger than a pony but smaller than the average horse.
-Five-hundred of these wild beasts roam the plains.
+Further into the island, travellers arrive at a ground of wild horses, bigger than a pony but smaller than the average horse.
+Five hundred of these wild beasts roam the plains.
 The sight was breathtaking as the animals in their natural habitat were fascinating.
-The only ground to hold horses in Sri Lanka, the locals believes that the beasts were descendents of those released by the Dutch.
+The only ground to hold horses in Sri Lanka, the locals believed that the beasts were descendants of those released by the Dutch.